dogweather/forkful/content/en/vba/good-coding-practices/handling-errors.md

 weight: 16
 ---

-## What & Why?

-Error handling in Visual Basic for Applications (VBA) refers to the process of anticipating, detecting, and resolving programming, application, or communication errors.
-Implementing robust error handling is crucial for maintaining the integrity of applications and improving user experience by gracefully managing unexpected issues without causing abrupt crashes or data loss.

 ## How to:
 In VBA, error handling is typically implemented using the `On Error` statement which instructs VBA how to proceed when an error occurs.
 The most common error handling strategies involve the `On Error GoTo` label, `On Error Resume Next`, and `On Error GoTo 0`.

 **Example 1: Using `On Error GoTo`**